A live view of the solar system and planetary positions today

 Have you ever wondered "Where are the planets right now?"

-For people interested in astrology the positions and movements of the planets are very important and can give you a clue into how you are feeling and how your day is going to pan out.
+For people interested in astrology the current positions and movements of the planets are very important and can give you a clue into how you are feeling and how your day is going to pan out.
 For astronomers, it's equally important to know where the planets are so that they can observe them.
 For others, getting an understanding of where the earth is in relation to the sun and moon and planets is just, well, sort of nice to know.
 If you've ever sat outside at night and got into an discussion about whether that bright star is actually a planet, and if it is - "Which planet is it?", then this site might help narrow down the options!

-The flash application above plots the position of the earth and planets using data from this NASA's JPL website and is accurate between 3000BC and 3000AD.
-It shows a "plan view" of the planets laid out in the plane of the ecliptic (the flat plane in which all the main planets move about the sun).
+Both apps show a solar system map - a "plan view" of the planets laid out in the plane of the ecliptic (the flat plane in which all the main planets move about the sun).

 The Zodiac, Equinoxes and Solstices and the seasons